interledger/web-monetization-wordpress-plugin/README.md

 ## 🧠 Requirements

-- WordPress 5.8 or higher
+- WordPress 6.8 or higher
 - PHP 7.4 or higher

 ---

 ## 📝 License

-This plugin is licensed under the [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html).
+This plugin is licensed under the [Apache-2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).

 © Interledger Foundation